alvarogarcia7/blog_source/source/_posts/2015-02-22-polishing-your-tools.markdown

 ## Examples

   * Every sprint, one of my clients (as of 2015-05) wants to review the work done using some slides and a live demo.
 The 'sample' slides with the format, layout is useful.
 Everything that should be replaced (timestamp, contents, etc) is marked with a TODO
+  * Every day, I commit plenty of times to the control version system (i.e., git).
+I have an alias for commit, diff, status, etc, that saves me some keystrokes on the most common commands

 ----